-It can be sanded down to repair scratches, but simply apply oil as advised by your supplier to keep the surface looking good.
+Repair scratches by sanding it down.
+Apply oil as advised by your supplier to keep the surface looking good.

 Expect to pay from £150 per m.

-If you dream of a luxurious kitchen, marble is hugely popular.
+If you dream of a luxurious kitchen, then marble is hugely popular.
 Thanks to its cool finish, it’s ideal for making pastries and dough – how amazing is that?
 Carrara is a favourite, but it is porous so care must be taken to avoid staining.

 - Marble tops are natural stones with variable hues and veining

 - If taken care of properly, marble surfaces are long-lasting

 - Softer and can be prone to scratching, burns, and stains

 - It doesn’t fare well with hot pots and pans so they should be placed on trivets